 In 2014, Flint launched a five-year plan to increase the number of AmeriCorps members serving in the community tenfold.
 Last year, more than 350 national service members addressed a variety of community-identified needs from education and public safety to the ongoing water crisis.
 This work was supported by an innovative partnership between the United Way of Genesee County, the Community Foundation of Greater Flint, and the Mott Foundation, as well as local program partners and the City of Flint.
 The collaborative supports organizations and AmeriCorps members, provides coordination for recruitment and professional development, and helps organizations offset the costs of hosting AmeriCorps members.
 And it works — for every $1 invested in a national service position in Flint, there is a $27.40 return.
 This is more than double the return of an average program.
 Check out the Flint National Service Accelerator toolkit to learn more about how Flint designed and implemented their successful initiative to expand national service and meet community needs.

-Service Year Alliance is offering four $25,000 grants to organizations that are able to secure a 1:1 new financial match by April 1, 2022 and begin to implement or expand a shared, community-defined goal that will expand national service and meet community needs.
+Service Year Alliance offered four $25,000 grants to organizations that are able to secure a 1:1 new financial match by April 1, 2022 and begin to implement or expand a shared, community-defined goal that will expand national service and meet community needs.
 The goal of these grants is to help new and existing community collaboratives attract sustainable local funding and bring a model or approach inspired by the Flint National Service Accelerator to their community as a strategy to address local needs.
-Please view the application criteria for more information.
-Applications are due October 5.

 Who is Service Year Alliance?